c-blake/bu/doc/tim.md

 ---

 A low tech way to estimate reproducibly Eq.1's `t0`, in spite of hostile noise, is a simple sample minimum.
 This **filters out all but noise(minimum)** - far better behaved than average noise.[^5]

-However, this gives no uncertainty to the estimate for principled comparisons among alternatives.
+However, this gives no uncertainty to its estimate for principled comparisons among alternatives.
 To get a population minimum without error, one needs an **infinite** number of trials.
 We instead want to economize on repetitions.